 What can the ICRC do for detained journalists?

 The ICRC can do for detained journalists what it can do for other civilians in the same situation.
 This includes assessing treatment and conditions in detention, and asking the authorities to improve them if necessary.
 In its dialogue with the authorities, the ICRC might also discuss respect for applicable procedural and judicial guarantees.
 In short, the ICRC will focus on what it can do to safeguard the physical safety of detained journalists.
-The ICRC will not, however, campaign for freedom of expression or the right to information, as this lies beyond its mandate.
+The ICRC will not ask for the release of a journalist, nor will it campaign for freedom of expression or the right to information, as this lies beyond its mandate.
 All ICRC services are strictly humanitarian.

 Who can report a hotline case and how?